al3xfischer/plsql-and-sql-coding-guidelines/docs/2-naming-conventions/naming-conventions.md

 6. Create a glossary with all accepted abbreviations.
 7. Never use keywords as names.
 A list of keywords may be found in the dictionary view `v$reserved_words`.
 8. Avoid adding redundant or meaningless prefixes and suffixes to identifiers.<br/>Example: `create table emp_table`.
-9. Always use one spoken language (e.g. English, German, French) for all objects in your application.
+9. Always use the spoken language (German) for all objects in the application.
 10. Always use the same names for elements with the same meaning.

 ## Naming Conventions for PL/SQL